microsoft/nni/docs/en_US/Compressor/Pruner.md

 > 4. A new kernel matrix is created for both the ![](http://latex.codecogs.com/gif.latex?i)th and ![](http://latex.codecogs.com/gif.latex?i+1)th layers, and the remaining kernel
 >      weights are copied to the new model.

+In addition, we also provide a dependency-aware mode for the L1FilterPruner.
+As [dependency analysis utils](./CompressionUtils.md) shows, if the output channels of two convolutional layers(conv1, conv2) are added together, then these two conv layers have channel dependency with each other(more details please see [Compression Utils](./CompressionUtils.md)).
+Therefore, if we prune the first 50% of output channels(filters) for conv1, and prune the last 50% of output channels for conv2.
+Although both layers have pruned 50% of the filters, the speedup module still needs to add zeros to align the output channels.
+In this case, we cannot harvest the speed benefit from the model pruning.
+To better gain the speed benefit of the model pruning, we add a dependency-aware mode for the Filter Pruner.
+In the dependency-aware mode, the pruner prunes the model not only based on the l1 norm of each filter, but also the topology of the whole network architecture.

+In the dependency-aware mode(`dependency_aware` is set `True`), the pruner will try to prune the same output channels for the layers that have the channel dependencies with each other.
+Specifically, the pruner will calculate the L1 norm sum of all the layers in the dependency set for each channel.
+Obviously, the number of channels that can actually be pruned of this dependency set in the end is determined by the minimum sparsity of layers in this dependency set(denoted by `min_sparsity`).
+According to the L1 norm sum of each channel, the pruner will prune the same `min_sparsity` channels for all the layers.
+Next, the pruner will additionally prune `sparsity` - `min_sparsity` channels for each convolutional layer based on its own L1 norm of each channel.
+For example, suppose the output channels of `conv1` , `conv2` are added together and the configured sparsities of `conv1` and `conv2` are 0.3, 0.2 respectively.
+In this case, the `dependency-aware pruner` will prune the same 20% of channels for `conv1` and `conv2` according to L1 norm sum of `conv1` and `conv2`.
+Next, the pruner will additionally prune 10% channels for `conv1` according to the L1 norm of each channel of `conv1`.

+In addition. for the convolutional layers that have more than one filter group, `dependency-aware pruner` will also try to prune the same number of the channels for each filter group.
+Overall, this pruner will prune the model according to the L1 norm of each filter and try to meet the topological constrains(channel dependency, etc) to improve the final speed gain after the speedup process.

+In the dependency-aware mode, the pruner will provide a better speed gain from the model pruning.

 ### Usage

 PyTorch code